MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsMeetingTemplatePermissionPolicy.md

 ```

 ## DESCRIPTION
 Creates a new instance of the policy with a name and a list of hidden meeting template IDs.
-The templates IDs passed in to the `HiddenMeetingTemplates` object must be valid existing template IDs.
-The current custom and first party templates on a tenant can be fetched by [Get-CsTeamsMeetingTemplateConfiguration](Get-CsTeamsMeetingTemplateConfiguration.md) and [Get-CsTeamsFirstPartyMeetingTemplateConfiguration](Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md) respectively.
+The template IDs passed into the `HiddenMeetingTemplates` object must be valid existing template IDs.
+The current custom and first-party templates on a tenant can be fetched by [Get-CsTeamsMeetingTemplateConfiguration](Get-CsTeamsMeetingTemplateConfiguration.md) and [Get-CsTeamsFirstPartyMeetingTemplateConfiguration](Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md) respectively.

 ## EXAMPLES